 Birmingham is the largest city on the map (the only one with 4 building slots) and how the gameplay revolves around it, it’s justifiably in the title name.
 It’s a centrally located hub, with many possible connections and resources pouring in (very thematic and historically accurate).

 All this results in a high level of interactivity between the players.
-Although very little is indirect, this is not a multiplayer solitaire.
-It matters what others are doing a lot.
+Although very little is direct, this is not a multiplayer solitaire.
+It matters what others are doing.

 Plenty of strategic options